Rafael Jódar: Junior career

+reached an ITF junior combined ranking of world No. 4 on 9 September 2024.

+Professional career

-2025: Three Challenger titles, top 200
+2025: Challenger titles, NextGen Finals

-In August, Jódar won his maiden Challenger title at the Crete Challenger III as an alternate, defeating Dan Added in the final.
+In August, Jódar won his maiden ATP Challenger title at the Crete Challenger III, Greece, as an alternate, defeating sixth seed Dan Added in the final.
 The two players faced again the following week at the Crete Challenger IV, this time Added defeating Jódar in the semifinal.

-Ranked No. 283, Jódar won his second title at the 2025 Lincoln Challenger defeating three seeds en route, top seed Brandon Holt, fourth seed Patrick Kypson and eight seed Martin Damm Jr., and moved to ninth position in the NextGen race on 20 October 2025.
+Ranked No. 283, Jódar won his second title at the 2025 Lincoln Challenger, United States, defeating three seeds en route: Top seed Brandon Holt, fourth seed Patrick Kypson and eight seed Martin Damm Jr., and moved to ninth position in the NextGen race on 20 October 2025.

-He won his third straight Challenger title at the Jonathan Fried Pro Challenger in Charlottesville, and became the third Spanish teenager to win at least three Challenger titles, joining Carlos Alcaraz and Nicolas Almagro.
-He reached a new career high ranking of world No. 166 and moved back to ninth position in the ATP Live Race To Jeddah.
+Jódar won his third straight Challenger title at the Jonathan Fried Pro Challenger in Charlottesville, and became the third Spanish teenager to win at least three Challenger titles, joining Carlos Alcaraz and Nicolas Almagro.
+He reached a new career-high ranking of world No. 166 on 3 November 2025 and moved back to ninth position in the ATP Live Race To Jeddah.
+In November, he officially qualified for the 2025 Next Gen ATP Finals.
+In his opening match, he saved four match points to secure a victory against top seed and eventual champion Learner Tien.
+He also defeated compatriot and friend Martín Landaluce at the event.
+Having begun 2025 ranked No. 895 in singles, Jódar climbed more than 700 spots in the rankings across that season.

+In December 2025, Jódar announced that he was turning professional full time.